 --Ss.
 Andrew and Matthias Independent Anglican Church, Hastings (Village of Irving), MI -- Rt.
 Rev. David T. Hustwick

---St. Stephen's Anglican Church, Williamsville, NY -- Rev. Paul Slish
+--St. Stephen's Anglican Church, Williamsville, NY -- Rt.
+Rev. Paul Slish

 By its Constitution, the Diocese affirms the Holy Scriptures as inerrant in all matters of Faith and believes them to contain all that is necessary for salvation.
 The King James Version of the Bible is used in corporate worship, and the Thirty-Nine Articles of Religion are accepted as correct in their original meaning.
 In the United States, the 1928 Book of Common Prayer is the standard for use in all worship services.

-The Apostolic and historic practice of men alone being ordained as deacons, priests, and bishops is maintained by the National Church and this Diocese.
+The Apostolic and historic practice of men alone being ordained as bishopes, priests, and deacons is maintained by the National Church and by this Diocese.

 The DGL is not affiliated with the Charismatic or "Ecumenical" movements and is not a member of such organizations as the National or World Councils of Churches.